 In August 2012, President Danilo Medina, also a member of the PLD, was inaugurated as President of the Republic for a single four-year term, without the possibility of running for reelection in 2016 pursuant to the Constitution then in effect.
 President Medina was elected after obtaining 51.21% of the votes cast during the first ballot, against former President Hipólito Mejía's 46.95% of the Dominican Revolutionary Party (PRD).
-In June 2015, the Congress approved an amendment to the Constitution allowing presidents to serve for two consecutive terms of office.
+In June 2015, Congress approved an amendment to the Constitution allowing presidents to serve for two consecutive terms of office.
 In the presidential election held on May 15, 2016, President Medina was elected for a further four-year term, after obtaining 61.74% of the votes cast during the first ballot, against Luis Abinader of the "Partido Revolucionario Moderno" (PRM) Party, who obtained 34.98% of the votes cast.
+The PLD has been the majority party in Congress since 2006, with 87.5% of the Senate seats and 66.9% of the Chamber of Deputies seats following the most recent election in May 2016.